LiangZhibo/CSE514A/README.md

 Project describtion:
 	We want to use Data Mining to build a Human Emotion Classifier.
 	The project is divided into four parts
-		1) Use OpenCV and Dlib to recognize human faces in picture and extract 68 landmarks for each face.
-		2) Store the data in database.
-(Data point: the x and y position of the face landmark)
+		1) Store the data in database.
+(Data point: images from CK++)
-		3) Use data points to generate features for each picture.
+		2) Use data points to generate features for each picture.
-		4) Train classifier (Unsupervise learning)
+		3) Train classifier (Unsupervise learning)
-		5) Testing
+		4) Testing
-		6) Visualization
+		5) Visualization
+Data base: CK++
 Language: python 3.6
+After the discussion with professor, we decide to use tensorflow to develop our program.
+And if we use tensorflow, we may do not need the step about feature extraction.
+We will also learn about sklearner to find whether it will help us about the feature prepeocessing
+In order to test our program, we will also use another two method to train it.
+We plan to build a random forest model and SVM model and compare the result with the deep neural network we build.
 Team member:
 Zhibo Liang: ID: 467574
 			 Email: zliangaf@gmail.com